 In the inaugural year, 2018, City Wine Shop took the overall title, as voted on the panel of 100+ industry leaders, and Harvest Newrybar was the most popular venue, as voted by the public, taking out the People’s Choice award.

 In 2019, Sydney’s 10 William Street took out the overall prize, while Margaret River’s Settlers Tavern won the People’s Choice award.
 There were two new awards added in 2019, with Perth’s Wines of While winning the Best New Haunt, as best venue under two years old, while Byron Bay’s Supernatural Cellars was our first Maverick recipient, as the most adventurous venue, pushing boundaries to breaking point.

-Last year, Melbourne’s Carlton Wine Room took out the overall prize, while Geelong’s Union Street Wine won the People’s Choice award, Adelaide’s Leigh Street Wine Room was the Best New Haunt, and Brisbane’s Snack Man was the named the Maverick.
+In 2020, Melbourne’s Carlton Wine Room took out the overall prize, while Geelong’s Union Street Wine won the People’s Choice award, Adelaide’s Leigh Street Wine Room was the Best New Haunt, and Brisbane’s Snack Man was the named the Maverick.

 We want to lead people to venues where they can have a great wine experience.